Younium Blog

 Apart from MRR, you can also track other monthly numbers, such as new accounts, upsells, downsells, and churn.

 This would mean analyzing these computations differently from subscriptions that have existed throughout the month.
-This provides even more nuanced results.
+This provides even more granular results.

 Certain charges and items are excluded when calculating monthly recurring revenue.
 These include charges such as: